Nolexnol/Discrete-Project/README.md

 # Discrete-Project
-#This is a discrete Structures course project for fall 2024
+This is a discrete Structures course project for Fall 2024